-Clone CLB-Fc-gran/1, 5D2 has been derived from hybridisation of SP2/0 cells with spleen cells of a BALB/c mouse immunised with human granulocytes.
-This clone is of a mouse IgG2a subclass.
-Clone CLB-Fc-gran/1, 5D2, was submitted to CD16 in the Fifth International Workshop on Human Leukocyte Differentiation Antigens.
-The antibody is conjugated with fluorescein iso-thiocvanate isomer 1 (FITC).
+Clone CLB-IVC7 has been derived from hybridisation of SP2/0 cells with spleen cells of a BALB/c mouse immunised with human monocytes.
+The antibody was submitted to CD36 in the Sixth International Workshop on Human Leukocyte Differentiation Antigens.
+Clone CLB-IVC7 is of a mouse IgG1 subclass.
+The antibody is conjugated with fluorescein iso-thiocyanate isomer 1 (FITC).
 The molecular F/P ratio is between 5 and 10.

-The antibodies were purified from ascites or tissue culture supernatant using column chromatography (ion exchange and/or affinity chromatography)
+The antibody was purified from ascites using column chromatography (ion exchange chromatography).